umalabs/correlated-authorization/README.md

 1.&nbsp;Consider an authentication protocol, where RS/AS acts as an external authoritative attribute/claims provider.
 2.&nbsp;Employ the DPoP to bind RPT to the client.
-3.&nbsp;Describe how the resource owner can use the <em>correlated&nbsp;authorization</em> protocol.
+3.&nbsp;Describe how the resource owner can use the <em>correlated&nbsp;authorization</em> framework.
 4.&nbsp;Consider using the <em>correlated&nbsp;authorization</em> mechanism to transfer digital/virtual assets in the form of transactions.

 ## Acknowledgment